waxs/que/README.md

 ```javascript
 query.value('name');
 ```
-You can create a similar effect using a getter `this.data.name`.
+👀 Bonus: You can create a similar effect using a getter `this.data.name`.

 ## Development
 When to use Que JS?
 If you need to store a filter setup that should be sharable over the web, initiating the query